yan03515/Autonomous-Vehicle/README.md

 ### 2. Autonomous Navigation Integration

-This vehicle will serve as the **real-world testing platform for my [Master Project](https://github.com/yan03515/Master-Project)**, supporting the development and validation of autonomous navigation on the NTUST campus.
+This vehicle will serve as the **real-world testing platform for my [Master-Project](https://github.com/yan03515/Master-Project)**, supporting the development and validation of autonomous navigation on the NTUST campus.

 The existing **PC-side control program** will be extended to receive navigation commands through **ROS**, replacing keyboard-only control and enabling autonomous operation.
 This will involve integrating navigation commands with the vehicle's motor control system and encoder feedback.